Pungyeon/docker-traefik-example/README.md

 The command above will ensure that we have three concurrent web services running.
 In other words, this will add 2 running web servers to our running config.
 You can check out your traefik dashboard and confirm that this is the case.
 Traefik will now load-balance our requests to these three servers, without us having to change any configs, traefik takes care of updating it's routes by retrieving information about changes from docker and responding to this information by changing the route configuraitons accordingly.
 We can confirm that our load-balancing is working by sending a few of our requests again.

-> curl -H Host:web.dockercomposeexample.docker.localhost http://localhost
+> curl -H Host:web.pungy.local http://localhost

 If all is well, we will see differing requests, depending on which hosts are responding to our requests.